MOUNTAIN BIKING IN MOAB

 Hymasa Trail – Length: 3.2 mile (great uphill to link to Captain Ahab)

-Super fun two-way singletrack trail that parallels Amasa Back.
-It is a great option for climbing or descending instead of riding on the Amasa Back Jeep trail.
-It is a fun technical ride.
+A super-fun two-way singletrack trail that parallels Amasa Back.
+It is a great option for climbing or descending instead of riding the jeep road.
+If this trail pushes your technical limits, you may want to skip descending Captain Ahab, which is considerably more difficult.

 Rockstacker and Jackson – Length: 4 miles

 Bring your body armor for these trails.
-Strong climbing and solid biking skills are mandatory.
-These exciting runs have drops and challenging obstacles to surmount.
-There are a few spots on these trails that are no fall zones.
-Jackson has lines near the cliff’s lip where if you flip you’ll fly off and down to the river’s bank.
+Strong climbing ability and solid biking skills are mandatory.
+These exciting routes feature drops and challenging obstacles throughout.
+There are several sections that qualify as no-fall zones.
+Jackson includes lines near cliff edges where a crash could result in a serious fall to the riverbank below.

 Pothole Arch – Length: 1.9 miles

-Beautiful views and fields of slickrock connected with ribbons of single track await the rider who rides to the arch for a full day of adventure riding.
+Beautiful views and fields of slickrock connected by ribbons of singletrack await riders who make the journey to the arch.
+This trail truly feels like a backcountry adventure.

 Deadman’s Ridge – Length: 3.2 miles

-Single track loops which will test your technical bike handling skills.
-The terrain winds through trees and boulders as you climb around on the different ridges.
-Keep a keen eye for petrified pieces of logs and branches along the sides of the trail here.
+These singletrack loops will test your technical bike-handling skills.
+The terrain winds through trees and boulders as you climb along a series of ridges.
+Keep a keen eye out for petrified pieces of logs and branches along the trail.

-Sidewinder provides a speedy singletrack descent parallel to the paved bike path at the Southern end of the Brand Trails for your last little bit of dirt riding as you return to town.
+Sidewinder provides a speedy singletrack descent parallel to the paved bike path at the southern end of the Brand Trails, offering one last stretch of dirt before returning to town.

 Singletrack right in town!
 This ride is loaded with technical switchbacks, tight turns, rock ramps, and moderate exposure.
-Do this as an out and back or loop it on the road, 7-10 miles depending on route options.
+Ride it as an out-and-back or create a road loop ranging from 7–10 miles, depending on your route.
+The trail generally rides faster from south to north.

-People come from all over to try the world famous Slickrock Trail.
-It’s smooth and steep with natural bowls.
-Grippy sandstone allows you to try really steep moves.
-Freeriders love the natural half pipes and drop-ins.
-This unique ride put Moab at the forefront of the mountain biking scene.
-Highly recommended to be proficient in using your dropper seat post, ascending and descending steep terrain and with using your brakes.
+People come from all over the world to ride the famous Slickrock Trail.
+It’s smooth, steep, and full of natural bowls.
+The grippy sandstone allows riders to tackle remarkably steep terrain.
+Freeriders love the natural half-pipes and drop-ins.
+This iconic ride helped put Moab at the forefront of the mountain biking world.
+Riders should be proficient with using a dropper post, climbing and descending steep terrain, and managing braking on long descents.

 Length: 32 miles from Burro Pass